 So when you see a closed sign or rope closing the run you skied the day or even hours before, know that patrol has closed the area after serious observation and intimate knowledge of the slope and snow conditions.

-When the sun is shining and the snow sufficiently softens up, it’s easy to get caught up in spring ski fever—a case of forgetting to stop for water or of peeling off layers as the temps climb, exposing skin and eyes to solar radiation.
+When the sun is shining and the snow sufficiently softens up, it’s easy to get caught up in spring ski fever.
+Like forgetting to stop for water or peeling off layers as the temps climb, exposing skin and eyes to solar radiation.
 Ski patrollers, accordingly, often treat many skiers and riders for common springtime maladies.

 “Stay hydrated, multiple applications of sunscreen and use eye protection,” recommends Cammarata.
 “The sun is strong this time of year, and the glare off the snow can cause really bad eye irritation or ultraviolet keratitis (sunburn of the cornea), not to mention burning your skin.”

 Once March hits, you might be tired of tuning your skis, but dull edges on spring-morning boilerplate make you feel like a goat on ice.
 Keep your skis tuned so you have sharp enough edges to handle the hardpack.
 Also, savvy skiers and riders carry rub-on wax to help thwart that feeling when the snow warms up.
 “The right type of wax helps you glide around a lot better,” says Cammarata.
 “A warm wax keeps the gloppy snow away by essentially waterproofing the ski.”
 Keep a wax handy that’s made for corn snow.

 Use versatile all-mountain skis that provide enough waist width to “slarve” (a sliding carve, or skid steer, where the tips pivot and the tails slide adjacent and wash out creating a deep angled crescent moon shape) through corn snow while also possessing the ability to carve on groomed snow.
 Spring skiing means taking extra care of your equipment.